shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

     <div class="caption">Figure 3.
 Cylindrical rfe</div>
 </p>

 Linear spring and damping parameters are the basic parameters of the sde.
 The stiffness $$k_i$$ of the spring is a three-dimensional diagonal matrix, while for the planar case, $$k_i$$ is a scalar.
-Similarly, the damping parameters $d_i$ also follow the same rule.
+Similarly, the damping parameters $$d_i$$ also follow the same rule.

 The coefficients of stiffness and damping of the sde are based on the elasticity features of a beam segment with length $$\Delta l$$, such that the real segment of the beam will deform in the same way and with the same velocities of deformation as the equivalent sde under the same load.
 For homogenous materials of a specific constant cross-section, there are readily available formulas to calculate these coefficients.
 For our toy example, formulae are